rafaelmnatali/nataligpt/README.md

 1. Open the "Code" menu.
 2. Select "Preferences" from the dropdown menu.
 3. Choose "Settings" to access the settings panel.
-4. In the search bar, type `nataligpt` to filter the settings list.
+4. In the search bar, type `docsascode` to filter the settings list.
 5. Enter your session token in the `API Key` field.

 After completing these steps, the extension should be ready to use.